umerrssohail/umerrssohail.github.io/_pages/teaching.md

 ## Instructor of Record

 **Economics Issues and Policies (ECON 100)**
-University of Delaware — Spring 2026
+University of Delaware — Winter 2026

 ---